junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 ### Editing notes

-After Dean's back, knowing what did (Sam killed Cas and "unholy man", Cas killed a lot): What?!!
-Am I the only moral compass in the room now?
+Chap.1-3: change the narrative Cas → Castiel when he's morally grey/ambiguous and when Cas/Sam POV (can use Cas in narrative when Dean POV)

 ## Main